Deep learning for track recognition in pixel and strip-based particle detectors: Introduction

 \section{Introduction}

-The reconstruction of charged particle trajectories in tracking detectors is a key problem in experimental data processing for high-energy and nuclear physics.
-Tracking algorithms have evolved along with the development of experimental facilities and technologies for particle detection.
+In physics experiments, tracking algorithms have evolved along with the development of experimental facilities and technologies for particle detection.
 Currently, the most effective tracking methods are based on the Kalman filter~\cite{Fruhwirth:1987fm}.
-A typical scheme of tracking using the Kalman filter is to find a track seed, then to extrapolate it to the next coordinate detector and find a hit belonging to the track near the extrapolated point.
-Further, the procedure is repeated taking into account the new found hit.
-While this method gives an edge of taking into account the inhomogenity of the magnetic field, multiple scattering and energy losses when a particle passes through the matter, the computational complexity of the Kalman filter and the significant difficulty of its parallel implementation to take advantage of modern hardware inspire the search for alternative methods for finding tracks, especially when the track multiplicity is large.
+A typical scheme of tracking using the Kalman filter is to find a track seed, then extrapolate it to the next coordinate detector and find a hit belonging to the track near the extrapolated point.
+Further, the procedure repeats, taking into account the newfound hit.
+This method naturally accounts for the inhomogeneity of the magnetic field, multiple scattering, and energy losses when a particle passes through the matter.
+However, these are the computational complexity of the Kalman filter and the significant difficulty of its parallel implementation that limits its data processing speed, especially when the track multiplicity is large.
+It is the reason that leads to the search for alternative methods for finding tracks to take advantage of modern hardware.

-The first attempt to use artificial neural networks for track reconstruction was made by B.~Denby~\cite{Denby:1987rk}, using multilayer perceptrons and Hopfield's fully connected neural networks.
+The first attempt to use artificial neural networks for track reconstruction was made by B.~Denby~\cite{Denby:1987rk}, using multilayer perceptrons and Hopfield's fully connected neural networks~\cite{Hopfield, HopfieldTank}.
 Later, the imperfection of these neural network algorithms, a sharp drop in tracking efficiency with an increase in the noise level, and the multiplicity of events led to the emergence of a modification of Hopfield's neural network algorithms, called elastic neural networks~\cite{Gyulassy:1990et}.
 Unfortunately, the efficiency of elastic tracking methods strongly depended on the proper choice of an initial approximation.
 Recently, deep learning methods have become a major focus of attention due to their ability to reveal hidden nonlinear dependencies in data and to the existence of an efficient parallel implementation of linear algebra operations lying in the base of these methods.
-The application of these methods for track reconstruction looks very promising, although algorithms for “deep tracking” that surpass classic methods, such as the Kalman filter, in performance have yet to be developed.
+The application of these methods for track reconstruction looks very promising, although algorithms for `deep tracking' that surpass classic methods, such as the Kalman filter, in performance have yet to be developed.

 The TrackNETv3 and RDGraphNet track recognition algorithms, based on deep learning methods are proposed in this study to find tracks in pixel and strip particle detectors when a track should be recognized from a set of spatial point hits.
 The performance of these algorithms was studied in application to track finding in the GEM-based tracker of the BM@N experiment~\cite{Baranov:2017dtj} at JINR and in the CGEM-based inner tracker of the BESIII experiment~\cite{CGEM1} at IHEP CAS, Beijing.